Highbush Blueberry

 Official State Fruit of New Jersey

-New Jersey designated highbush blueberry (Vaccinium corymbosum) as the official state fruit on January 12, 2004 after fourth-graders at Veteran’s Memorial Elementary School in Brick campaigned to make the blueberry the official fruit symbol of New Jersey.
+New Jersey designated highbush blueberry (Vaccinium corymbosum) as the official state fruit in 2003 after fourth-graders at Veteran’s Memorial Elementary School in Brick campaigned to make the blueberry the official fruit symbol of New Jersey.
 All State Foods

 New Jersey Legislation